Streaming XML with FME Flow

 Add a GeometryExtractor transformer and connect it to the busroutes reader feature type.
 In the parameters, change the Geometry Encoding to FME XML.
 This transformer will convert the geometry associated with each bus route into XML structure.

-If you were to run the workspace with feature caching enabled, each feature would have an additional geometry attribute that will look like this:
+If you were to run the workspace with feature caching enabled, each feature would have an additional geometry attribute that would look like this:

-Notice the <multicurve name> element that indicates the feature is made up of multiple lines.
+Notice the <multicurve name> element, which indicates that the feature is composed of multiple lines.

 4. Set XML Template

-Now we have created both of the requirements for the final XML file we can put them together using the XMLTemplater transformer.
-When this transformer is first added to the canvas it only has a Root input, so connect the AttributeCreator to the Root input port.
+Now that we have created both requirements for the final XML file, we can combine them using the XMLTemplater transformer.
+When this transformer is first added to the canvas, it only has a Root input, so connect the AttributeCreator to the Root input port.
 In the XMLTemplater parameters, copy the following expression and paste it into the Template section of the ROOT element.

-This template states that the document will be XML and will also write out the value of the CityName attribute created in Step 1.
+This template states that the document will be in XML format and will also display the value of the CityName attribute created in Step 1.

-Note: Line {fme:process-features("BUSROUTES")} is a placeholder that correlates to the Sub Template we are about to create.
+Note: Line {fme:process-features("BUSROUTES")} is a placeholder that corresponds to the Sub-Template we are about to create.
 Every bus route will be inserted as a child of the <BusRoutes> node.

 Next, enable Sub Template and add a new sub template by clicking the plus ( + ) sign, then copy the following expression and paste it into the Template section for the SUB element.

-This sub template is telling the document to add the Bus route ID and Name before detailing the geometry of the route.
+This sub-template instructs the document to add the Bus route ID and Name before detailing the route's geometry.

-Note: Line {fme:get-xml-attribute("_geometry")} pulls in the XML geometry feature created in the GeometryExtractor.
-Notice here that this is a get-xml-attribute function rather than the usual get-attribute, this is to tell the template that these attributes are already written in XML and to drop everything but the geometry itself.
+The line {fme:get-xml-attribute("_geometry")} pulls in the XML geometry feature created in the GeometryExtractor.
+Note that this is a get-xml-attribute function rather than the usual get-attribute; this is to inform the template that these attributes are already written in XML and to discard everything except the geometry itself.

-Note: If you have an XML Schema (XSD) file you can use the XMLSampleGenerator transformer to create an XML Template that can be used as a base in the XMLTemplater.
+If you have an XML Schema (XSD) file, you can use the XMLSampleGenerator transformer to create an XML Template that can be used as a base in the XMLTemplater.

-Before we close the parameter editor, change the SUB port name to BUSROUTES; renaming this port is important as it is referenced in the Root template.
+Before closing the parameter editor, change the SUB port name to BUSROUTES.
+Renaming this port is important, as it is referenced in the Root template.
 Finally, change the XML Result attribute name to text_line_data.

 5. Format the XML File